dvilardi/PokerOddsCalculatorMC/README.md

 1. Check you Win-Tie-Loss probability distribution

 ## Simulating on Monte Carlo, how many simulations is enough?
 Monte-Carlo-based solutions usually rely on a large number of simulations to generate realiable information.
-Since this project is on Excel VBA, a relatively slow programming language.
-Given this, a convergence test was made to determine the lowest possible number of simulations that give trustable results.
+This project is made on Excel and uses VBA, a relatively slow programming language.
+To improve efficiency, a convergence test was made to determine the lowest possible number of simulations that give trustable results.

 ![](images/_Convergence.PNG)